tmlemon/clas12Nim/README.md

 ```

 **Note:** if you do not use scons, you have to take care of the bibliography items using latex.
 You have to run these commands.
 Notice that ```latex``` is ran *three times*.
-Assuming the detector name is *svt*:
+Given your systemname (*svt*, *trigger*, etc):

-1. latex svt
+1. latex systemname
-2. bibtex svt
+2. bibtex systemname
-3. latex svt
+3. latex systemname
-4. latex svt
+4. latex systemname